fuse-box/fuse-box/docs/sparky.md

 # API

 ## Task
-First thing you have to do with `Sparky` is to define a Task, A Task takes 2 parameters, Task's name and Function.
+First thing you have to do with `Sparky` is to define a Task, A Task takes two parameters, Task's name and a Function.
 ```js
 Sparky.task("foo", () => {
 });